Prime Minister of Iran

-The Prime Minister of Iran was a political post that had existed in Iran (Persia) during much of the 20th century.
+The prime minister of Iran was a political post that had existed in Iran (Persia) during much of the 20th century.
 It began in 1906 during the Qajar dynasty and into the start of the Pahlavi dynasty in 1923 and into the 1979 Iranian Revolution before being abolished in 1989.

 History of the office

 Qajar era

 In the Qajar era, prime ministers were known by different titles.
 The post itself was mainly known as ataabak or ataabak-e a'zam (grand ataabak), or sometimes sadr-e a'zam (premier) at the beginning, but became ra'is ol-vozaraa (head of ministers) at the end.
 The title of nakhost vazir (prime minister) was rarely used.
 The prime minister was usually called by the honorific title hazrat-e ashraf.
 Reza Khan Sardar Sepah became the last prime minister of the Qajar dynasty in 1923.

-For a list of Iranian 'prime ministers' prior to 1907 see List of Grand Viziers of Persia.
+For a list of Iranian 'prime ministers' prior to 1907 see List of grand viziers of Persia.

 Pahlavi era

-In 1925, Reza Shah became Shah of Iran.
-He installed Mohammad-Ali Foroughi as the prime minister.
+In 1925, Reza Shah became the Shah of Iran.
+He installed Mohammad Ali Foroughi as the prime minister.
 In 1941 his son Mohammad Reza Pahlavi became Shah.
 He installed Mohammad-Ali Foroughi as the prime minister too.
-In 1951, Mohammed Mosaddeq became Prime Minister but was overthrown in a counter coup d'état in 1953.
+In 1951, Mohammad Mosaddegh became Prime Minister but was overthrown in a counter-coup d'état in 1953.
 Amir-Abbas Hoveyda became Prime minister of Iran in 1965 and remained in office until 1977.
-Shapour Bakhtiar was the last prime minister of Pahlavi era.
+Shapour Bakhtiar was the last Prime Minister of the Pahlavi era.